nathanpeck/nodejs-aws-workshop/6 - Kubernetes (kops)/README.md

     - containerPort: 8081
 ```

+Repeat this for both the locations deployment definition file and the characters deployment definition, putting the appropriate image URL in each file.

 &nbsp;

 &nbsp;

-## 10. Apply the deployment to the Kubernetes cluster:
+## 10. Apply the deployments to the Kubernetes cluster

 Run the command to apply these two deployments to your Kubernetes cluster: